Grise Fiord: Demographics

-In the 2021 Canadian census conducted by Statistics Canada, Grise Fiord had a population of 144 living in 58 of its 64 total private dwellings, a change of from its 2016 population of 129.
+In the 2021 Canadian census conducted by Statistics Canada, Grise Fiord had a population of 144 living in 58 of its 64 total private dwellings, an increase of from its 2016 population of 129.
 With a land area of 332.9 km2, it had a population density of in 2021.

 Community and fiord names

 Just to the north of the community is the actual fiord, Grise Fiord, which means "pig inlet" in Norwegian.
 Otto Sverdrup from Norway so named it during an expedition around 1900 because he thought walruses in the area sounded like pigs.

 The Inuktitut name is ᐊᐅᔪᐃᑦᑐᖅ (Aujuittuq), which means "place that never thaws".